What is Medicare?

 Medicare Part A and B are often referred to as “Traditional” or “Original” Medicare.
 For most seniors and situations, the cost is standardized:

-- Part A is free, as long as you have paid Medicare taxes for at least 40 quarters (or about 10 years)
+- Part A is free, if you've paid Medicare taxes for at least 40 quarters (or about 10 years)

-You need to enroll in both Part A and Part B in order to have access to other Medicare options, such as Part D and Medicare Supplement Insurance (Medigap).
+You need to enroll in both Part A and Part B to have access to other Medicare options, such as Part D and Medicare Supplement Insurance (Medigap).

 You’re eligible to enroll in Medicare during a seven-month window: